arnaud-zg/http-response-status/README.md

 ## Usage

-Here are example of how you can use `http-response-status`.
+Here are examples of how you can use `http-response-status`.

 ### Check if it's a 200 OK